 Water vapour is the most important natural greenhouse gas and its amount is expected to increase in a global warming context leading to further warming.
 Particularly important are changes in the upper troposphere because there water vapour regulates the strength of the water-vapour feedback (Section 7.4.2.2).
 CMIP5 models have been shown to have a wet bias in the tropical upper troposphere and a dry bias in the lower troposphere, with the former bias and model spread being larger than the latter (Jiang et al., 2012; Tian et al., 2013).
-Tian et al. (2013) also showed that in comparison to the AIRS specific humidity, CMIP5 models have the well-known double intertropical convergence zone (ITCZ) bias in the troposphere from 1000 hPa to 300 hPa, especially in the tropical Pacific.
+Tian et al. (2013) also showed that in comparison to the AIRS specific humidity, CMIP5 models have the well-known double Inter-tropical Convergence Zone (ITCZ) bias in the troposphere from 1000 hPa to 300 hPa, especially in the tropical Pacific.
 Water vapour biases in models are dominated by errors in relative humidity throughout the troposphere, which are in turn closely related to errors in large scale circulation; temperature errors dominate near the tropopause (Takahashi et al., 2016).
 Section 7.4.2 discusses this topic in more detail for CMIP6 models.
 However, Schröder et al. (2019) show that the majority of well-established water vapour records are affected by inhomogeneity issues and thus should be used with caution (see also Section 2.3.1.3.3).
-A comparison of trends in column water vapour path for 1998-2019 in satellite data, a reanalysis, CMIP5 and CMIP6 simulations averaged over the near-global ocean reveals that while on average model trends are higher than those in observations and reanalysis, the latter lie within the multi-model range (Figure 3.12).
+A comparison of trends in column water vapour path for 1998–2019 in satellite data, a reanalysis, CMIP5 and CMIP6 simulations averaged over the near-global ocean reveals that while on average model trends are higher than those in observations and reanalysis, the latter lie within the multi-model range (Figure 3.12).

 [START FIGURE 3.12 HERE]